AnmolYaseen01/Introduction-to-Machine-Learning-with-Python-by-Andreas-M-ller-Sarah-Guido/README.md

 1. **Chapters:** The main folders are organized by the chapters or sections of the book.
 2. **Code:** Look for code snippets and examples in each folder.
 3. **Projects:** Check out the projects folder for hands-on applications and practical exercises.
+4. **Presentations** Check out the presentations files to view the presentations created by Anmol Yaseen, having dtailed notes of the topics studied in the book.

 ## Daily Updates